Learn Salem’s History

 The Columbia Redeviva

-The Columbia Rediviva, owned by John Derby, is the first western vessel to enter the Columbia River in the Pacific Northwest.
+The Columbia Rediviva, owned partly by Salem merchant John Derby, was the first western vessel to enter the Columbia River, then known as the “Great River of the West”.

 1796